CoralCoralCoralCoral/documentation/sprints/sprint_5/use_cases.md

 ### 1. Title -- Save Games

-### 2. Purpose -- As a user, I want to save and load my save so that I can stop playing and come back later.
+### 2. Purpose -- As a user, I want to save my game so that I can stop playing and come back later.

 ### 3. Associated User Stories -- 9 (v2)

 ### 4. Actors -- The User.

-### 5. Preconditions -- The game has a functioning save and load function.
+### 5. Preconditions -- The game has a functioning save systme.

 ### 6. Main Flow -- regular flow of activities